Wisser/Jailer/README.md

 ## Installation

-If you do not want to install Java yourself, use the installation file "Jailer-n.n.n-with-java-JRE.msi" (for Windows) or "jailer-database-tools_10.2.2-x64-with-java-JRE.deb" (for Linux).
+Use the installation file "Jailer-database-tools-n.n.n.msi" (for Windows) or "jailer-database-tools_n.n.n-x64.deb" (for Linux).

-Otherwise use the installer "Jailer-Install-n.n.n.exe" or unzip the file "jailer_n.n.n.zip".
+Unless you want to use your own Java installation.
+Then unzip the file "jailer_n.n.n.zip".
 See also <a href="https://wisser.github.io/Jailer/faq.html#multiuser">https://wisser.github.io/Jailer/faq.html#multiuser</a>

 To start the tool from the unpacked zip: